learnk8s/knote-js/02_deploying_to_kubernetes.md

 mkdir kube
 ```

-The purpose of this folder is to hold all the Kubernetes YAML files that you will create.
+The purpose of this folder is to hold all the Kubernetes resource definition YAML files that you will create.

 > It's a [best practice](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/#organizing-resource-configurations) to group all resource definitions for an application in the same folder because this allows to submit them to the cluster with a single command.

 The first Kubernetes resource is a [Deployment](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.20/#deployment-v1-apps).

-A Deployment creates and runs containers and keeps them alive.
+A Deployment creates containers and ensures that they are up and running.

 Here is the definition of a Deployment for your Knote app: